 Top Feature 8 Description

+The microcontroller EMC08 has 3 timers (timer 0, timer 1 and timer 2), being two on general purpose (timer 0 and 1) and an on specific purpose (timer 2).

+The timers 0 and 1 can assume the timer function or counter depending on the configurations attributed to the same by the application (software).

+The timer 2 has his functionality focused for the section automotive being used as an angle counter in a jagged wheel in the which lacks a tooth that through his occurrence allows to synchronize the counting previously stored in a register with the current counting obtained by a turn of the jagged wheel, being then that validated result and stored in a register, and through these data stored in the register makes possible the counting of turns in the motor of the vehicle (RPM) and it provides to the system (CPU) to evaluate the automobile is accelerating or slowing down so that of ownership of those registrations to increase or to reduce the flow of injection of combustible mixture and the speed of the ignition, that system FlyWheel is called.

 This feature is responsible to verify the timers synchronization and the mode 2 operation, since it is critical for this project.

 Verification Steps for F8.V1

 For this feature will be stimulated the reset signal and the change of operation modes to synchronize the timers (with the Machine Cycle).
-The checkers needs to see if the timers are counting property and synchronously with the CM.
+The checkers needs to see if the timers are synchronously with the CM.

 Verification Steps for F8.V2

+For this feature will be stimulated a set of instructions to verify the operation of Timers in mode 0 and 1.
+Random signal will be stimulated and checkers needs to see if the timers are counting property and overflow flags are set correctly.

+Verification Steps for F8.V3

 For this feature will be stimulated a set of instructions to verify the Timers mode 2 of operation.
 Random signal will be stimulated in the PHT input simulating the Digital Flywheel Tooth sensor.

 Top Feature 9 Description

+The Interrupt Controller module evaluate and decides whether an interrupt request must be generated to CPU.

+This module can monitor up to 8 interrupt sources.
+These sources are Timer 0, Timer 1, Timer 2 , Serial Communication Port (transmit and receive), External Pin 0, External Pin 1 and Transceiver.

+Interrupt sources can be individually configurable through IE and IP registers.

 This feature is responsible to verify the interrupts operations.
 Both software and hardware interrupts need to be stimulated and be accomplished with the priority list.

 Verification Steps for F9.V1

 For this feature will be stimulated a set of instructions to generate a hardware interruption.
+The EMC08 provides 8 interrupt sources

 The checkers needs to see if the priority list is respected and if the interrupt treatment is right.

-Verification Steps for F9.V1
+Verification Steps for F9.V2